openhab/openhab-docs/styleguide.md

 - Some more text

-- And even more text that could also strech over multiple lines
+- And even more text that could also stretch over multiple lines